Searchbreed

 Soft Coated Wheaten Terriers need high grooming — daily brushing, regular professional grooming (every 4-8 weeks), coat maintenance.
 Their long coat requires daily attention to prevent matting.

-Irish farm terrier. ~1,000-1,300 kcal/day.
+Irish farm terrier.
+Calorie needs vary with size, age, neuter status, and activity.
 Kidney and GI protein-loss diseases are breed-specific diet concerns.
 Key nutrients to look for: moderate protein, omega-3, highly digestible.

 Soft Coated Wheaten Terriers are generally suitable for first-time owners with basic commitment.
 They're friendly, happy, deeply devoted.
 Plan for consistent training from day one.

-Ask Barkly about your Soft Coated Wheaten Terrier
+Ask Searchbreed about your Soft Coated Wheaten Terrier

 Get personalized answers about food, health, and care.